bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message?
 Brandi -->  The command to commit staged changes and writing a message are as follows: git commit -m"Insert meaningful text related to commit here"

+Added missing question from Instructions here:

+5. Explain why git is valuable to a team of developers.
+Brandi -->  git is valuable to a team of developers as it allows a team to work simultaneously on the same project and codebase while tracking changes and allowing version control.
+Documents can be checked out and worked on and allows the tracking and resolution of conflicting changes.